1. What is country programmable aid (CPA) and why is it important?

-Donors’ contributions to country-level development programmes are best captured by the concept of country programmable aid (CPA), a subset of gross bilateral ODA critical for the support of the MDGs.
+Donors’ contributions to country-level development programmes are best captured by the concept of country programmable aid (CPA).
+It is a subset of gross bilateral ODA critical for the support of the Millennium Development Goals (MDGs).
 CPA tracks the proportion of ODA over which recipient countries have, or could have significant say.
 CPA reflects the amount of aid that involves a cross-border flow and is subject to multi-year planning at country/regional level.
 Several studies have also shown that CPA is a good proxy of aid recorded at the country level (excluding humanitarian aid).

 CPA is defined through exclusions, by subtracting from total gross bilateral ODA activities that: